Calorie-App/Calorie-App/project_spec.md

 Required Features:
 - API calls will fetch data from Nutrition API
 - User will be able to enter the desired food through an EditText View.
-Which CalorieCalc will take user's input to make API calls to get information about the food entered by the user from the Nutrition API
+Which CalorieCalc will take user's input to make API calls
 - Search Button will search food info requested by user
 - RecyclerView to display the list of what the user chose to consume
 - Fragment will display fetched food data from API